ropensci/rix/CONTRIBUTING.md

 `cache.nixos.org`.
 Building the development environment is nothing more than waiting for packages to download.

-There is also the possibility that you cannot successfully build the devoplement
+There is also the possibility that you cannot successfully build the development
 environment: because the `nixpkgs` fork gets updated fully automatically several times a day without any checks, if building a package fails, there will be no fix released yet.